benhawley7/benhawley.net/README.md

 # benhawley.net
 Personal Website and Porfolio of Work

-## Built in Preact
+## Built in Svelte
-As a learning project, I have reimplemented the website in Preact.
+As a learning project, I have reimplemented the website in Svelte.

 ## How do I... ?
 ### Checkout and install